What Is Withdrawal?

 It’s no secret that the physical effects and psychological cravings of drug withdrawal can be a form of hell for a chemically dependent person.
 The quality of the best exclusive inpatient addiction treatment program can make a tremendous difference in an addict’s chances of success.

 If you’re committed to starting a healthy new life and you’re willing to accept help from qualified addiction specialists, you’re already ahead of the game.
+Reach out to one of our admissions navigators at 1-888-744-0789 Who Answers? to find the help that you need to begin your road toward recovery.

 - Hodding, G.C., Jann, M., Ackerman, I.P.
 (1980).
 Drug Withdrawal Syndromes: A Literature Review.
 West J Med, 133(5), 383-391.